dorotheeg/AI/README.md

 # AI

+Assignemnts from Professor Ansaf's artificial intelligence class

-Some different projects in AI from sudoki, 2048, and PCAs
+Some different projects in AI from sudoku, 2048, and PCAs